zlockewtg/RLinf/docs/source-en/rst_source/start/llm-eval.rst

    # For 7B models
    bash mg2hf_7b.sh /path/to/megatron_checkpoint /target/path/to/huggingface_checkpoint /path/to/base_model_checkpoint

-Step 2: Run Evaluation
+Run Evaluation Script
 ^^^^^^^^^^^^^^^^^^^^^^

-Once your checkpoints are converted, you can run evaluations.

-**Single Dataset Evaluation**

-To evaluate the model on a single dataset, use the following command.
-Make sure to replace the placeholder paths and variables with your own.
+If you want to run evaluation on a **single dataset**, you can execute the following command:

 .. code-block:: bash

-   MODEL_NAME_OR_PATH=/model/path  # replace with your model path OUTPUT_DIR=${MODEL_NAME_OR_PATH}/math_eval
+   MODEL_NAME_OR_PATH=/model/path  # Replace with your model path OUTPUT_DIR=${MODEL_NAME_OR_PATH}/math_eval
    SPLIT="test"
    NUM_TEST_SAMPLE=-1
    export CUDA_VISIBLE_DEVICES="0"

-   DATA_NAME="aime24"  # options: aime24, aime25, gpqa_diamond
+   DATA_NAME="aime24"  # Options include: aime24, aime25, gpqa_diamond
    PROMPT_TYPE="r1-distilled-qwen"
    # NOTE:
    # for aime24 and aime25, use PROMPT_TYPE="r1-distilled-qwen";